aroth-fastprotect/terra4d-webtracker/README.md

     * Goto user “webtracker”, tab “Security credentials”, Create Access key
     * Download/Save access key and secret in a safe place
 * Install/Download “Docker for Windows” or “Install Docker on Ubuntu” using the [official guide](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 * For the remaining instruction we are using an Ubuntu machine.
-The process is not identical on a Windows machine, but should be quite similar.
+The process is **not** identical on a Windows machine, but should be quite similar.
 * Goto https://github.com/aroth-fastprotect/terra4d-webtracker
-    * Either use “git clone” or download the ZIP Packge from the GitHub page
+    * Either use “git clone” or download and unzip the ZIP Package from the GitHub page
 * Go to the “terra4d-webtracker” directory
 * Open the text file named “aws_creds” and change the AWS credentials and AWS region (see AWS console):
     ```